 Grilled Tuna Melt

-Back in college when we were less than sober, my friends and I used to order in greasy, cheesy, nasty pizza.
-A lot of friends of mine would also frequent the Waffle House.
-So I thought, ok, a recipe for something that satisfies the requirements of “drunk food” but maybe it also qualifies as late night snack food.
+Back in college when we were less than sober, we used to order in greasy, cheesy, nasty pizza.
+A lot of our friends would also frequent Waffle House.
+So we thought, “okay, we need a recipe for something that satisfies the requirements of ‘drunk food,’ but maybe also qualifies as proper late night snack food.”

 2 slices provolone cheese